5 Bedtime Books About Pigs For Kids

 Pigs Stories

-5 Book About Pigs
+5 Books About Pigs

-NameKey FocusReview (Goodreads)
+NameKey FocusRating (Goodreads)

-The True Story of the 3 Little PigsA wolf is telling the story of pigs with himself.4.3
+The True Story of the 3 Little Pigs by Jon ScieszkaA wolf is telling the story of pigs with himself.4.3

-The Three Little PigsThe author shows three pigs’ stories with graphic illustrations.4.0
+The Three Little Pigs by James MarshallThe author shows three pigs’ stories with graphic illustrations.4.0

-The Christmas PigThe story focuses on the friendship between a boy and a pig.4.1
+The Christmas Pig by J.K.
+RowlingThe story focuses on the friendship between a boy and a pig.4.1

-Peppa Goes To LondonIt’s an adventure of a pig in London.3.9
+Peppa Goes To London by Peppa PigIt’s an adventure of a pig in London.3.9

-Animal FarmThe story focuses on the animals’ equality from a satirical point of view and shows animals’ emotions.3.9
+Animal Farm by George OrwellThe story focuses on the animals’ equality from a satirical point of view and shows animals’ emotions.3.9

-Book About Pigs
+Book About Pigs List

 1. The True Story of the 3 Little Pigs

-When you first look at the book cover, you don’t know what to expect in the story because it still looks classic with the wolf blowing at the pigs.
+When you first look at the book cover, you don’t know what to expect in the story because it still looks classic, with the wolf blowing at the pigs.
 It’s because he wears a suit, a bow tie, and glasses.
 That makes it seem a little more modern.
 Also, the newspaper makes it seem different from the original version.
 The illustrations overall are pretty classic.

 It’s told from the wolf’s perspective.
-He goes through the story and tells us that he’s not so bad and he didn’t mean to knock down all the pig’s houses.
-This book has won awards, but they’re not pictured on here.
+He goes through the story and tells us that he’s not so bad and that he didn’t mean to knock down all the pig’s houses.
+This book has won awards, but they’re not pictured here.
 It won the notable children’s recording award in 2009, but no words are on the covers, and none of the characters are looking directly at you.
 But the pig’s hoof makes it seem a little more interactive.

 The True Story of the 3 Little Pigs